Mi Bella Mondo

 Night Drives

-Night drives are not allowed within the Reserve, but they are allowed in certain private conservancies, such as Naboisho.
+While the Reserve prohibits night drives, private conservancies like Naboisho permit them.
 Every safari-goer should have the exciting encounter of seeing nighttime animals like leopards prowling at night at least once.
-On our night game drive, we saw a leopard, which was unforgettable!
+On our night game drive, we saw an unforgettable leopard!

 Walking Safaris

-Only private conservancies allow walking safaris, not the Masai Mara Reserve.
+Only private conservancies, not the Masai Mara Reserve, allow walking safaris.
 Exploring the bush on foot offers a new perspective and lets you learn about the smaller creatures and plants often overlooked during game drives.

 Accommodations

-The Masai Mara Reserve has a variety of properties, from camps and lodges to beautiful luxury properties.
+The Masai Mara Reserve has various properties, from camps and lodges to beautiful luxury properties.
 Accommodations in private conservancies offer a more luxurious and personalized feel.
 These can include private plunge pools, spa treatments, and gourmet meals.
-Additional activities, such as community visits, may be available, depending on your chosen camp.
+Depending on your chosen camp, additional activities, such as community visits, may be available.

 Private conservancies provide a far more exclusive and personalized package with a broader range of activities while still offering access to the reserve.
 They also help protect a more significant part of the ecosystem and provide a sustainable source of income to the Masai community.